 For this Dennis home, our clients preferred a design with neo-classic influence, which informed much of the layout and interior.

-Currently, our Principal, John MacDonald and senior associate, Greg Graham, are working with general contractor, CH Newton, Inc., and landscape architect, Gregory Lombardi, to design this project and navigate the myriad local boards to gain approvals concurrent with project development.
+Currently, our Principal, John MacDonald is working with general contractor, CH Newton, Inc., and landscape architect, Gregory Lombardi, to design this project and navigate the myriad local boards to gain approvals concurrent with project development.

 We expect to break ground in early spring – stay tuned!